niklaushirt/ibm-aiops-deployer/README.md

 <details>
 <summary>📥 Instana Installation hanging</summary>

-- If the instana installation is hanging at `Wait for Operator to become ready `
+- If the Instana installation is hanging at `Wait for Operator to become ready `

-	✅ Please delete/restart the Pod from `instana-operator` Namespace
+	✅ Please delete/restart the `instana-operator-xxx` Pod from the `instana-operator` Namespace

 - If the instana installation is hanging at `Wait for Core to become ready` for more than 15 minutes